Skip to main content

 “Woof!”
 Brownie’s response pleased him.

 “Oh, Shit.”
 She sat down to pick them up.
-Hearing the noise, Pratap was sure she hurt herself and without a thought he just banged at the bathroom door hard, thus unlocking it.
-Ajabde looked up wide-eyed, as he spoke up.
+Hearing the noise, Pratap was sure she had hurt herself, and without a thought, he just banged at the bathroom door hard, thus unlocking it.
+Ajabde looked up wide-eyed as he spoke up.

 “Are you okay?”

 “Tum??”
-She stood up awkwardly as he looked away realizing she was in a bathrobe.
+She stood up awkwardly as he looked away, realising she was in a bathrobe.
 “What the hell are you doing in my room?”

 “I….
 I… was….
 Umm….”